Ngozi89/the-news/README.md

 # News Mix Website (Milestone Project 4)
 ![mockup](readme/site-responsive.png)

-[News Mix](https://thenews-527458e708d0.herokuapp.com/) is an online news reporter and social advocates dedicated to bringing you news and happening around the globe from African perspective.
+[News Mix](https://thenews-527458e708d0.herokuapp.com/) is an online news reporter and personal publisher dedicated to bringing you news and happening around the globe from African perspective.

 ## Table of contents